-Lobular breast cancer is also more likely to have a hereditary component.
+Use of hormone replacement therapy (HRT), or menopausal hormone therapy, containing both estrogen and progestin has been shown to increase the risk of invasive lobular breast cancer.
+Being overweight also increases the risk of lobular breast cancer and recurrence after menopause.
 Palpable lobular tumors (i.e., those that can be felt by hand even if only as a firmer area) are associated with higher tumor grade and worse overall survival than nonpalpable lobular tumors.

-Women with lobular carcinoma in situ (LCIS), also known as lobular neoplasia, are at higher than average risk for invasive breast cancer, but the risk is higher for developing ductal as well as lobular breast cancer.
+Women with lobular carcinoma in situ (LCIS), also known as lobular neoplasia, are at higher than average risk for invasive breast cancer, but the risk is elevated for developing ductal as well as lobular breast cancer.
 One study found that the seven-year cumulative invasive breast cancer incidence was 9.9% after an initial diagnosis of atypical hyperplasia or LCIS.
 A 2020 study reported that 7.8% of women with atypical hyperplasia and 5.7% of women with LCIS developed invasive breast cancer during the first ten years after diagnosis.
 Efforts to predict which LCIS patients will progress to invasive breast cancer have so far been unsuccessful.

 Lymph node micrometastases in lobular breast cancer